Taking Courses Over the Summer

 Withdrawing from a Course

 After the add/drop period has ended, you may withdraw from a course by completing a Monitored Withdrawal Request form in the office of the school offering the course.
-The form for withdrawing from a Dietrich School course is available in the Office of Student Records in 140 Thackeray Hall.
 Students must process the Monitored Withdrawal Request form by the deadline.
 Check the calendar for specific dates for each term.
 Because summer sessions vary in length, if you are taking a summer course, please check the summer schedule of classes for those deadlines.
 A W grade will be assigned for the course.
 A W grade does not impact a student’s GPA.

 Withdrawing from a course does not adjust a student’s tuition or fee obligations.
 However, withdrawing from a course may jeopardize satisfactory academic progress, financial aid, and athletic eligibility.